WeblateOrg/weblate/docs/admin/continuous.rst

 ----------------------------------

 The way to customize how Weblate interacts with the repository are :ref:`addons`.
-See :ref:`addon-script` for infomrmation how to execute external scripts through addons.
+See :ref:`addon-script` for information how to execute external scripts through addons.